-Securities and Exchange Commission Chairwoman Mary Jo White told lawmakers in a letter on Wednesday that while the agency is considering using third-party audits to boost investment advisor exams, reallocating agency resources from broker-dealer and private fund advisor exams to achieve this goal would “not be advisable.”
+Securities and Exchange Commission Chairwoman Mary Jo White told lawmakers in a letter last week that while the agency is considering using third-party audits to boost investment advisor exams, reallocating agency resources from broker-dealer and private fund advisor exams to achieve this goal would “not be advisable.”

 Rep. Jeb Hensarling, R-Texas, chairman of the House Financial Services Committee, and Rep. Scott Garrett, R-N.J., chairman of the committee’s Capital Markets Subcommittee, told White in late November that user-fees collected from advisors to fund their exams was too costly an option and that the agency should “immediately” reallocate resources and also consider third-party audits to increase the number of advisor exams.